DickShern/sentimentanalysiswebapp/README.md

-Sentiment analysis web appy by Eow Dick Shern
+Sentiment analysis web app that categorizes movie reveiws as positive, negative or neutral.